themayursinha/blog/_posts/2026-05-06-mcp-security-the-new-supply-chain-risk-for-ai-agents.md

 The agent does not need to be compromised for this to go wrong.
 The connector can be the compromise.

-This is the uncomfortable thing about MCP adoption: teams may spend months hardening the agent while casually installing the thing that sits next to it with filesystem access.
+The practical concern is straightforward: teams may spend months hardening the agent while giving a local connector broad filesystem access.

 ### Scenario E: Tool response injection crosses into high-impact action